awsdocs/aws-lambda-developer-guide/sample-apps/rds-mysql/README.md

 The project source includes function code and supporting resources:

-- dbadmin - A Node.js function that runs SQL commands for administrator use.
+- `dbadmin` - A Node.js function that runs SQL commands for administrator use.
-- lib - A Lambda layer with the npm modules used by the application's functions.
+- `lib` - A Lambda layer with the npm modules used by the application's functions.
-- events - JSON documents that can be used to test the application's functions.
+- `events` - JSON documents that can be used to test the application's functions.
-- template.yml - An AWS CloudFormation template that creates the application.
+- `template.yml` - An AWS CloudFormation template that creates the application.
-- template-vpcrds.yml - A template that creates the VPC and Amazon RDS database instance.
+- `template-vpcrds.yml` - A template that creates the VPC and Amazon RDS database instance.
-- 1-create-bucket.sh, 3-deploy-vpc.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `1-create-bucket.sh`, `3-deploy-vpc.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
 - bin - Additional scripts.

+Use the following instructions to deploy the sample application.

 # Requirements